The Importance of Hardcore Skills

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-So many people want to have high impact and improve the world (and their own lives) in a big way, but desire is not enough, you typically can’t do anything big unless you have big skills.
+So many people want to make a big impact on the world and in their own lives.
+But desire is not enough.
+You can’t do anything big unless you have big skills.

-I say “typically” because sure, some people get really lucky being born into the right family in the right place at the right time and enjoy an outsized impact despite not having built up their skills as much… but you know, even for those people, the difference between a relatively large impact (relative to other people) vs an absolutely large impact (“put a dent in the universe”) still comes down to skill-building.
+Sure, some people get lucky – born into the right family, in the right place, at the right time – and enjoy outsized influence with under-sized skills.
+But even for those people, the difference between a relatively large impact (relative to other people) versus an absolutely large impact (“put a dent in the universe”) still comes down to skill-building.

 Hardcore skill development is also one of the greatest social mobility hacks.
 Even if your family is not well-connected, you can make up for it by developing real skills.